photoprism/photoprism-docs/docs/getting-started/config-files/defaults.md

 Default values, including the *config* path to use, may optionally be specified in a `defaults.yml` file located in `/etc/photoprism`.
 Write permissions are not required, since all changes will be stored in the `options.yml` file.

-With the variable `PHOTOPRISM_DEFAULTS_YAML` or the flag `--defaults-yaml`, you can also specify a custom defaults file to be loaded when PhotoPrism starts.
+With the variable `PHOTOPRISM_DEFAULTS_YAML` or the flag `--defaults-yaml`, you can also specify a custom defaults file to be loaded when PhotoPrism starts. overriding Defaults

+### Format

+When [editing YAML files](../../developer-guide/technologies/yaml.md), it is important that related values start at the same indentation level and that spaces are used, since tabs are not allowed.
+You can use any text editor for this.

+### Overriding Defaults

 The [default values](index.md#authentication) can be overridden by values in an [`options.yml`](index.md) file, command flags, and environment variables.
 As with all global [config options](../config-options.md), changes require a restart to take effect.

-!!! tldr ""
-    When [editing YAML files](../../developer-guide/technologies/yaml.md), it is important that related values start at the same indentation level and that spaces are used, since tabs are not allowed.
-You can use any text editor for this.

 ### Example